baptistegasser/INF-781-AIBootcamp/README.md

     To execute, launch **_PlayLocalMatch.bat_** command with the following parameters:
 	> PlayLocalMatch.bat [LEVEL_ID]

-    The list of LEVEL_ID will be provided in class.
+    The list of `LEVEL_ID` will be provided in class.
+    There is two special `LEVEL_ID` as follow:
+    1. `ALL`: run all levels and stop in case of a level failure.
+    1. `ALL_FAIL`: run all levels and ignore a level failure.

 6.  **_Watching Game Replay_**

     Double-click on the genererated **_.replay file_** in the **_Replays_** folder and enjoy!

-    Important**_:_** Step 4 of Installation section must be completed for this to work properly.
+    **_Important:_** Step 4 of Installation section must be completed for this to work properly.

 &nbsp;
 ## Managing the _MyFirstAIBot.sln_ solution